PangoliaDev/Container/README.md

 [![License](http://poser.pugx.org/pangolia/container/license)](https://packagist.org/packages/pangolia/container)

 A Dice wrapper to auto-register and auto-instantiate objects.
+Primarily created for WordPress development but can be used for any other developments.

 ## Usage
 (See container example in ``src/ExampleContainer.php``)